1) Constitution Hall (1856)

 2) Lecompton City Jail (1892) and Sheriff Jones’ Tombstone

 Used into the 1920’s as a jail.
-Relocated in 2012 from private to public property next door to Constitution Hall .
+It was relocated rock by rock in 2012 from private property located across the alley (west) of Constitution and re-constructed on Lecompton Historical Society property next door (north) of Constitution Hall .

 Just east of the jail lies a tombstone with no body.
 Original tombstone of Douglas County Sheriff Samuel J. Jones.
 The tombstone was originally in Las Cruces, NM

 3) Land Sales Offices and Veterans’ Monument

 Many real estate offices in the 1850s surrounded Constitution Hall.
 This 1860 etching is the earliest known image of Constitution Hall.
 These offices were operated by eastern real estate companies that offered land and loans to new Kansas settlers.